Gradient Correction in Federated Learning with Adaptive Optimization: Introduction

-\item Base on the concept of PT, we propose two novel {\tt Adam}-based algorithms, {\tt FAdamET} and {\tt FAdamGT}, by leveraging different interpretations of PT.
-Both approaches effectively track global information by using control variables that does not require any additional fine-tuning, mitigating model biases caused by various levels of non-i.i.d. data efficiently (Sec.~\ref{ssec:et_alg} and \ref{ssec:gt_alg}).
+Our main contributions are as follows: \begin{itemize}[leftmargin=*] \item We propose {\tt FAdamGC}, an Adam-based federated optimization algorithm stabilized with a novel gradient correction mechanism. {\tt FAdamGC} effectively tracks global gradient information using control variables which compensate client-drift internally and do not require any additional fine-tuning, efficiently mitigating model biases caused by non-i.i.d. data distributions in FL (Sec.~\ref{ssec:gc_algorithm}).

-\item We provide a rigorous theoretical analysis of the convergence rates for both algorithms.
-This offers insights into their stability and efficiency under heterogeneous data conditions, and better understanding of how PT works differently when applied to different steps of the local update process (Sec.~\ref{ssec:theories}).
+\item We conduct a rigorous convergence analysis of our proposed algorithm, producing the first convergence guarantee for an adaptive federated optimization method without relying on the bounded gradient assumption.
+Our analysis provides insights into the stability and convergence speedup achieved by {\tt FAdamGC} under data heterogeneity, and clarifies the distinct impact of applying parameter tracking at different stages of the local update process (Sec.~\ref{sec:convergence}).